ak-17/InterviewPreparation/definitions.md

 - Supports Reusability
 #### No of ways to create a thread
 - 2 ways - by implementing Runnable and by extending Thread class
+-  When extending a Thread class there is no chance of extending any other class.
+Hence we are missing Inheritance benefits.
+- In the second approach, while implementing Runnable interface we can extends any other class.
+Hence we are able to use the benefits of Inheritance.
 ### Java Collections
 ![collection framework](https://media.geeksforgeeks.org/wp-content/uploads/java-collection.jpg)